anikxt/DS_Templates_Blaze/StdTempLibrary_STL/StdTempLibrary_STL.md

 3. It store key value pair in sorted order on the basis of key (assending/decending).
 4. std::map is generally used in Dictionay type problems.
 5. Few Available Operations
-   operators = at, [ ], empty, size, max_size, insert, insert_or_assign, erase, clear, begin, end, find
+   operator =, at, [ ], empty, size, max_size, insert, insert_or_assign, erase, clear, begin, end, find
 </pre>

 <pre>